 SAT or ACT?

-Odyssey is happy to discuss this issue with parents and students; there are a number of substantive differences between the two tests.
+There are a number of substantive differences between the two tests.
 We believe this question is best addressed before junior year, when there is time to administer an SAT/ACT diagnostic, make a determination about which test is more appropriate, and then subsequently undertake a course of study.

 In general, we do not believe that the two tests should be studied for concurrently.
 Although some students do end up taking both the SAT and ACT, we believe that the two tests should not be prepared for at the same time.
 Doing so, in our experience, only leads to higher levels of stress and unnecessary confusion regarding the content and structure of each test.